Krumbers/Project-1/README.md

 - Update the ansible host file to include IP addresses of machines that beats will be deployed on.
 - Run the playbook, and navigate to Web1 and Web2 to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- The ansible playbook (activity1.yml) is in the ansible directory located in the /etc directory of the Jumpbox.
+- The host file is located in the same ansible directory (-/etc/ansible/hosts) and needs to be updated to run on specific machines.
+Installation of the ELK machine and tools such as Filebeat must be dictated in the ansible configuration file.
 - _Which URL do you navigate to in order to check that the ELK server is running?

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.